awsdocs/aws-app-mesh-user-guide/doc_source/security_iam_service-with-iam.md

 For more information about the format of ARNs, see [Amazon Resource Names \(ARNs\) and AWS Service Namespaces](https://docs.aws.amazon.com/general/latest/gr/aws-arns-and-namespaces.html)\.

-For example, to specify the mesh named *apps* in the *us\-west\-2* Region in your statement, use the following ARN\.
+For example, to specify the mesh named *apps* in the *region\-code* Region in your statement, use the following ARN\.

 ```
-arn:aws:appmesh:us-west-2:111122223333:mesh/apps
+arn:aws:appmesh:region-code:111122223333:mesh/apps
 ```

 To specify all instances that belong to a specific account, use the wildcard \(\*\)\.

 ```
-"Resource": "arn:aws:appmesh:us-west-2:111122223333:mesh/*"
+"Resource": "arn:aws:appmesh:region-code:111122223333:mesh/*"
 ```

 Some App Mesh actions, such as those for creating resources, cannot be performed on a specific resource\.
 In those cases, you must use the wildcard \(\*\)\.